Evergreen bagworm

-Eggs hatch from early April to early June (earlier in the south) and larvae emerge from the carcass of their mother in her case.
+Eggs hatch from early April to early June (earlier in the south), and larvae emerge from the carcass of their mother in her case.
 Newborn larvae emerge from the bottom of the hanging case and drop down on a strand of silk.
-The wind often blows the larva to nearby plants where it begins its new case from silk and fecal material before beginning to add leaves and twigs from its host.
+The wind often blows the larva to nearby plants, beginning its new case from silk and fecal material before adding leaves and twigs from its host.
 When mature in mid-August, the larva wraps silk around a branch, hangs from it, and pupates head down.
-The silk is so strong that it can strangle and kill the branch it hangs from over the course of several years as the branch grows.
+The silk is so strong that it can strangle and kill the branch it hangs from over several years as the branch grows.
 Adult males transform into moths in four weeks to seek out females for mating.
 The female never leaves the cocoon, requiring that the male mate with her through the open end at the back of the case.
-She has no eyes, legs, wings, antennae, and can't eat, but she emits a strong pheromone to attract a mate.
-After her death with hundreds to several thousand eggs still inside, her offspring hatch and pass through her body, pupal shell and case over several months emerging to start their own cases.
+She has no eyes, legs, wings, or antennae and can't eat, but she emits a strong pheromone to attract a mate.
+After her death, with hundreds to several thousand eggs still inside, her offspring hatch and pass through her body, pupal shell, and case over several months, emerging to start their cases.
 Later, her pupal case can be found, full of the yellow remains of eggshells.

 The bagworm has a voracious appetite and is considered a serious pest.
 Host trees develop damaged foliage that will kill the tree if left unchecked.
 If caught early enough in an infestation, the cases from the previous year can be picked off by hand before the end of May.
 They are easiest to detect in the fall after their cases have turned brown, especially on evergreen trees.
 Various bacterial sprays such as Bacillus thuringiensis Bt/Spinosad and stomach insecticides such as carbaryl (Sevin) are used to control infestations.